nemocrys/sim-demo-fz-ibc/README.md

   <img src="https://github.com/user-attachments/assets/fc4eb37b-5d45-4db0-85de-97a1caaaf12e" alt="Elmer mesh" width="48%">
 </p>

-## Results
+## Post-processing
+Post-processing is done in paraview and with Python.
+The file *evaluation_pyvista.py* contains helper functions for getting data from the vtk to python.
+The library *pyvista* is required.

+### Magnetic Field

  Magnetic field lines of 𝐁𝐼𝑚 in the air domain around the inductor, colored with |𝐁| using a logarithmic scale.
 The surface current distribution |𝐣| on the rod and inductor is also shown.
 Half of the inductor, cut through the main slit, is shown.
 Magnetic flux density magnitude distribution

 ![Magnetic field lines](figures/elmer-results-field-lines.png)

 ## Power and temperatures
-The power is calculated with XX.
-The total induced power is 8.85 W.
+The total induced power in this simulation is 8.85 W. Specificylly this is the sum of the nodal joule heating in the results.
+It is calculated in Elmer with the *SaveScalars* procedure.

-Teh figure below shows the omparison of temperature profiles on the rod surface.
+The figure below shows the omparison of temperature profiles on the rod surface.
 The measured profile was extracted from the thermal image.
 The profile for the 3D-model was taken at 𝛼 = 180◦.
 <img width="28%" alt="sim_temperature_htc9" src="https://github.com/user-attachments/assets/2516c6d4-9c62-4659-8660-5abb431869b1" />

 ## Acknowledgements